Posted on

 Instant Pot

-• Capacity, Weight, and Size: 6-quart inner pot, 12.4 lbs, 12.2″ D x 13.39″ W x 13″ H
+• Capacity, Weight, and Size: 6-quart pot; 12.4 lbs; 12.2″ D x 13.39″ W x 13″ H

 • 1-year warranty

-• The included instructions can be a little confusing regarding the settings
+• The instruction manual can be confusing

 The Instant Pot Duo 7-in-1 is an excellent choice for those on a budget seeking a versatile and safe kitchen appliance.